-1.1 British Business Bank plc is registered in England and Wales with company number 08616013.
-British Business Bank with its registered office at Steel City House, West Street, Sheffield, S1 2GQ.
+1.1 British Business Bank plc is registered in England and Wales with company number 08616013 with its registered office at Steel City House, West Street, Sheffield, S1 2GQ.

-1.2 As the holding company of the group operating under the trading name of British Business Bank, British Business Bank plc is a development bank wholly owned by HM Government which is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
+1.2 As the holding company of the group operating under the trading name of British Business Bank, British Business Bank plc is a development bank wholly owned by HM Government.
+It is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
 British Business Bank plc and its subsidiary entities are not banking institutions and do not operate as such.
-A complete legal structure chart for British Business Bank plc and its subsidiaries can be found at www.british-business-bank.co.uk.

-1.3 This Privacy Notice explains how we use the Personal Data that we receive, collect or generate in relation to our services and products and through our various Websites, including www.british-business-bank.co.uk (the “Websites”).
+1.3 This Privacy Notice explains how we use the Personal Data that we receive, collect or generate in relation to our services and products and through our various websites including: www.british-business-bank.co.uk; The Finance Hub: www.british-business-bank.co.uk/finance-hub/; our recruitment portal: https://isw.changeworknow.co.uk/british_business_bank/vms/e/careers/candidates/applications and the Future Fund: www.uk-futurefund.co.uk/ (the “Websites”).

 1.5 In this Privacy Notice:

-“Personal Data” means any data which relates to a living individual who can be identified from that data or from other information which is in the possession of, or is likely to come into the possession of, the Company (or its representatives or service providers).
-In addition to factual information, it includes any expression of opinion about an individual and any indication of the intentions of the Company or any other person in respect of an individual.
+“Personal Data” means any data which relates to a living individual who can be identified from that data or from other information which is in the possession of, or is likely to come into the possession of, British Business Bank (or its representatives, service providers or partners).
+In addition to factual information, it includes any expression of opinion about an individual and any indication of the intentions of the British Business Bank or any other person in respect of an individual.

-2.1 Many of the services offered by the Company require us to collect Personal Data about you in order to perform our services, evaluate our marketing activities and offer our products or services.
+2.1 Many of the services offered by us require us to collect Personal Data about you in order to perform our services, evaluate our marketing activities and offer our products or services.

 2.2 We may collect and process the following Personal Data about you: